CUSTOMER SERVICE RESUME

 I have a passion for customer service and I can create innovative solutions to keep customers committed to your brand and have them coming back for more.

-Your personal branding statement will be absolutely unique to you, so we can’t tell you exactly what to write here, but here are points to consider:
+Your personal branding statement will be unique to you, so we can’t tell you exactly what to write here, but here are points to consider:

 - Keep it short and tight.
 You’re not rewriting your resume in a sentence – you’re capturing the essence of what you bring to the table.
 It’s the best of your customer service skills in a nutshell.